cpdong/IntronNeoantigen/README.md

 ##  Getting Started

-In order to test arcasHLA partial typing, we need to roll back the reference to an earlier version.
+In order to run , we need to roll back the reference to an earlier version.
 First, fetch IMGT/HLA database version 3.24.0:
 ```
-./arcasHLA reference --version 3.24.0
+./intronneoantigen index  gtf
 ```
 <strong>1.
 Quantification reads fall on intron region:</strong>
 ```